 Participates in relevant professional development activities to stay informed of state and federal regulations regarding students with disabilities and special populations.

-Provides academic advising to at-risk students and monitors their academic activity and progress.
+Provides academic advising to students, including transitional students, and monitors their academic activity and progress.

 Works closely with students, faculty, and staff to enable students to achieve their educational goals and assist the college in achieving retention goals.